heathbo1/retail-rewards/README.md

 * Sass

 ## Description
-JSON data containing purchase data for four customers is recieved.
+JSON data containing purchase information for four customers is recieved.
 The recieved data is used to display the information for each customer.
 The information displayed is:
 * Customer Name
 * Amount of each purchase
 * Points earned for each purchase